 - (a) Form of request and place for filing.
-A request for withdrawal of the reference in whole or in part of a matter referred to the bankruptcy judge, other than a request by the bankruptcy court on its own or the withdrawal as provided in a jury case by LR 9015(e), must be by motion filed timely with the clerk of the bankruptcy court.
+A request for withdrawal of the reference in whole or in part of a matter referred to the bankruptcy judge, other than a request by the bankruptcy court on its own or the automatic withdrawal as provided in a jury case by LR 9015(e) must be by motion filed timely with the clerk of the bankruptcy court.
 All such motions must conspicuously state that "RELIEF IS SOUGHT FROM A UNITED STATES DISTRICT JUDGE." - (b) Time for filing.
 A motion to withdraw the reference of a bankruptcy case in whole or in part must be served and filed at or before the time first scheduled for the meeting of creditors held under 11 U.S.C. § 341(a).
 A motion to withdraw the reference of an adversary proceeding, in whole or in part, must be served and filed on or before the date on which an answer, reply, or motion under Fed.
 R. Bankr.
 P. 7012 or 7015 is first due.
 A motion to withdraw the reference of a contested matter must be served and filed not later than fourteen (14) days after the motion, application or objection is served initiating the contested matter.
 However, a motion to withdraw the reference may be served and filed no later than fourteen (14) days after service of any pleading containing the basis for the motion to withdraw the reference.
 A stipulation to extend the time to answer or otherwise respond to the complaint or other pleading does not extend the time for filing the motion for withdrawal. - (c) Responses to motion to withdraw the reference; reply.
 Opposing parties must file with the clerk of the bankruptcy court, and serve on all parties to the withdrawal of the reference matter, their written opposition to the motion to withdraw the reference within fourteen (14) days after the motion is served.
-If the moving party consents to the motion being heard by the bankruptcy court, the opposition must state whether consent is given to the motion being heard by the bankruptcy court.
 The moving party may serve and file a reply within fourteen (14) days after a response is served.